digiscot/digiscot-website/pages/participation/apply-for-funding/apply-now.md

 If your project is successful, then you will also have some key obligations as part of the contract.
 These include:

+{:.browser-default}
-- Provide approved evidence of expenditure
+* Provide approved evidence of expenditure
-- Provide regular online feedback / blog on your project&#39;s progress
+* Provide regular online feedback / blog on your project&#39;s progress
-- Submit a short final evaluation, including evidence from [the basic digital skills](/files/BDS-assessment.pdf) questionnaire to be used with individuals you support.
+* Submit a short final evaluation, including evidence from [the basic digital skills](/files/BDS-assessment.pdf) questionnaire to be used with individuals you support.

 Further terms and conditions will apply.
 You can [download a copy of the contract](/files/Challenge%20Fund%20Contract.pdf) to ensure you can comply.